-Farmers must comply with the provisions of Articles 7, 11, 12, 13, and 15 of Regulation (EC) No 999/2001 of the European Parliament and of the Council laying down rules for the prevention, control and eradication of transmissible spongiform encephalopathies as implemented by the TSE Regulations (Northern Ireland) 2010.
+Farmers must comply with the provisions of Articles 7, 11, 12, 13, and 15 of Regulation (EC) No 999/2001 of the European Parliament and of the Council laying down rules for the prevention, control and eradication of transmissible spongiform encephalopathies as implemented by the TSE Regulations (Northern Ireland) 2018.

-- Immediately notify the Divisional Veterinary Officer of any animal or carcass in your possession or under your charge known or suspected of being infected by a TSE. - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2018; in particular your attention is drawn to restrictions placed on cattle born before 1st August 1996 in your possession (if applicable). - Not feed to ruminants, any animal protein or any feeding stuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins; - liquid milk replacers for unweaned ruminants containing fishmeal, if registered with DAERA. - Not feed ruminant and non-ruminant farmed animals the following prohibited derived products, either directly or in feedingstuffs: - processed animal protein4 (with specific exemptions); - gelatine from ruminants e.g. beef gelatine (including in surplus food). - Not use the following restricted proteins (i.e. proteins which can be fed only to non-ruminants), for on-farm production of feed for non-ruminants unless they are authorised by DAERA to do so (applies whether ruminants are present or not): fishmeal:
+- Immediately notify the Divisional Veterinary Officer of any animal or carcass in your possession or under your charge known or suspected of being infected by a TSE. - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2018; in particular your attention is drawn to restrictions placed on cattle born before 1st August 1996 in your possession (if applicable). - Not feed to ruminants, any animal protein or any feeding stuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins; - liquid milk replacers for unweaned ruminants containing fishmeal, if registered with DAERA. - Not feed ruminant and non-ruminant farmed animals the following prohibited derived products, either directly or in feedingstuffs: - processed animal protein (with specific exemptions); - gelatine from ruminants e.g. beef gelatine (including in surplus food). - Not use the following restricted proteins (i.e. proteins which can be fed only to non-ruminants), for on-farm production of feed for non-ruminants unless they are authorised by DAERA to do so (applies whether ruminants are present or not): - fishmeal;

-4Processed animal protein means animal protein derived entirely from Category 3 material, which has been treated in accordance with the Animal By-Products Regulations (including blood meal and fishmeal) so as to render it suitable for direct use asfeed material or for a ny other use in feedingstuffs, including petfood, or for use in organic fertilisers or soil improvers; however, it does not include blood products, milk, milk-based products, milk-derived products, colostrum, colostrum products, centrifuge or separator sludge, gelatine, hydrolysed proteins and dicalcium phosphate, eggs and egg-products, including eggshells, tricalcium phosphate and collagen.
+Processed animal protein means animal protein derived entirely from Category 3 material, which has been treated in accordance with the Animal By-Products Regulations (including blood meal and fishmeal) so as to render it suitable for direct use as feed material or for any other use in feedingstuffs, including pet food, or for use in organic fertilisers or soil improvers; however, it does not include blood products, milk, milk-based products, milk-derived products, colostrum, colostrum products, centrifuge or separator sludge, gelatine, hydrolysed proteins and dicalcium phosphate, eggs and egg-products, including eggshells, tricalcium phosphate and collagen.

-- blood products from non-ruminants; - pig and poultry processed animal proteins only where fed to farmed fish; - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used feed labels not specifying 'animal origin' can be taken to be mineral).
+- blood products from non-ruminants; - pig processed animal proteins only where fed to farmed fish and poultry; - poultry processed animal proteins only where fed to farmed fish and pigs; - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used feed labels not specifying 'animal origin' can be taken to be mineral).